CQCL/phir/spec.md

 - `"format"`: Signifies the utilization of the PHIR/JSON format.
 - `"version"`: Represents the semantic version number adhering to the PHIR spec.
 - `"metadata"`: An optional segment where users can incorporate additional details.
-This segment holds potential for future expansion, possibly to guid compilation processes and error modeling.
+This segment holds potential for future expansion, possibly to guide compilation processes and error modeling.
 - `"ops": [{...}, ...]`: A linear sequence denoting the operations and blocks that constitute the program.

 ## Comments